 They’re all next to each other; three of the world’s most famous tourist sights within minimal walking distance.
-No wonder they’re so packed.

 But, if you want to soak up the palace and grounds and enjoy the splendour with minimal people fuss, what we’ve noticed over the years is that autumn and winter visits are going to be your best bets.

 Don’t worry about potential lack of sunshine.
 Autumn trees or winter snow all make for wonderfully atmospheric Topkapı Palace scenes.

-There are slightly fewer people around so you can enjoy the palace’s autumn gardens and take photos without having thousands of other tourists aimlessly wandering through your shots.
+There are slightly fewer people around so you can enjoy the palace’s autumn gardens and take photos.
+Without having thousands of other tourists aimlessly wandering through your shots.

 Looking back at these photos now, I can’t believe how lucky we were, really, to visit Topkapı Palace at this time of year.

 Depending on how interested you are in all the ornaments and other possessions that filled the home of the Ottoman rulers, you can spend a good few hours here.

 Topkapı Palace was built between 1459 and 1465, and was the official residence right up until 1853 when a move to Dolmabahçe Palace was made.

-The first time we visited Topkapı Palace, the famous palace kitchens were open and various kitchen crockery and utensils were on display.
+The first time we visited Topkapı Palace, the famous palace kitchens were open.
+And various kitchen crockery and utensils were on display.

 The Ottoman kitchens were world famous and many of the culinary creations that were placed at the sultan’s table – hünkar beğendi and imam bayıldı, for example – are still a major part of modern Turkish cuisine, today.

 If the palace could host 4,000 people, you can just imagine how big the kitchens needed to be.

-Areas are closed off from time to time for restoration – so no kitchens for Barry and Julia on this occasion as the room was closed to the public.
+Areas are closed off from time to time for restoration.
+So no kitchens for Barry and Julia on this occasion as the room was closed to the public.

 Holy Relics – The Staff of Moses & Prophet Muhammad’s Sword?

 The views down the Bosphorus towards the Bosphorus Bridge – we hovered around this section of the palace for some time.

 But Topkapı Palace lays claim to be the home of Islamic and other holy relics such as the Staff of Moses and Prophet Muhammad’s sword and footprint.